What Is a Good Credit Utilization Ratio and How to Maintain It?

 Does Paying Off Credit Cards Immediately Improve Your Score?

 Yes, but not instantly.
-Here’s the timeline I observed during my experiments:
+Here’s the general timeline:

 Week 1-3: No change.
-Your old utilization is still reporting.
+Old utilization is still reporting.
 Week 4-6: New utilization reports when statements close.
 Week 6-8: Credit scores update with new utilization data.

 But here’s something important: paying off cards completely can temporarily lower your score if you go from some utilization to zero across all cards.